PFAS Contamination in the Marinette and Peshtigo Area

 In 2018, PFAS were detected in the city of Marinette's sanitary sewers in areas that receive wastewater from the FTC and Stanton Street properties.
 In general, municipal WWTPs were not equipped to remove PFAS, and if PFAS were in wastewater received by the WWTP, then the PFAS could pass through the facility into the biosolids.
 The city's subsequent testing in 2018 detected high concentrations of PFAS in biosolids from its WWTP.
 Following this, the city ceased land application of its biosolids.

 - Sept.
 10, 2018, letter from DNR to Marinette re: biosolids spreading

 - March 1, 2019, letter from DNR to Marinette re: biosolids disposal

-The city of Marinette has an interactive map on their website that shows past locations where biosolids were spread.
+The city of Marinette has an interactive map on their website that shows past locations where biosolids were land-applied.
 JCI/Tyco is responsible for investigating PFAS contamination where biosolids were applied.
 ChemDesign is also responsible for evaluating its contribution of PFAS to the city of Marinette's WWTP.

-- In 2020, JCI/Tyco collected samples from private drinking water wells within 1,200 feet of the 61 fields where biosolids were land applied.
+- In 2020, JCI/Tyco collected samples from private drinking water wells within 1,200 feet of the 61 fields where biosolids were land-applied.
 PFAS contamination was detected in some of the private drinking water wells (see Drinking Water tab).
-The highest concentration of PFOA + PFOS detected in private drinking water samples collected near the landspreading fields is greater than 1,000 ppt.
+The highest concentration of PFOA and PFOS detected in private drinking water samples collected near the landspreading fields is greater than 1,000 ppt.

 - Drinking Water